ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 > - The author runs everything from build to execution in the Vagrant environment for its consistency and clarity
 - The author chooses to use git shell windows running bash on a Windows system and the output in this document is all from such a window
-- Follow the sandbox instructions *exactly* as they have changed substantially recently
+- **READ** and follow the [sandbox instructions](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md) *to the letter* as they have evolved substantially and will continue to do so as Hyperledger matures

 Once the new contract and the peer are running as per the sandbox instructions, it is time to test the contract's new feature.

-Start by deploying the contract in debug mode, which means naming it "mycc".
+###Deploy
+Deploying the contract in debug mode involves naming it "mycc", as you have read in the instructions referenced above.
+The deploy message actually uses the name directly rather than the path, and the name substitutes for the deployed UUID when a normal fabric is involved.

+> The Hyperledger examples use "mycc" (my chaincode) as the contract's name (substitute for the UUID normally returned by the deploy command), and the author has never felt the need to change it.
+But you can in fact use any name in the launch command lines and the REST commands, so long as they match everywhere.
+Looking in the [postman_tests](../postman_tests) folder, you will find that the POSTMAN environment codifies the name so you can plug in your chosen name and run the REST commands without thinking about it again.

+---

+> The author finds it convenient to use a second computer to run POSTMAN, which is why the postman tests codify the target URL and a selected port that is 3000 by default.
+The port mapping in the vagrant environment is already setup from 3000 to 5000, so targeting the computer on which the Vagrant environment is running will ensure that the POSTMAN commands are received.
+Since the debug mechanism runs the native executables in separate windows without DOCKER containers, no further action is required to achieve connectivity to the peer and thus the contract.

-The command in POSTMAN is:
+The REST command to deploy using POSTMAN is:

 ``` json
 {